laravel/docs/pulse.md

 }
 ```

-The `aggregate` method returns return a collection of PHP `stdClass` objects.
+The `aggregate` method returns a collection of PHP `stdClass` objects.
 Each object will contain the `key` property captured earlier, along with keys for each of the requested aggregates:

 ```
 @foreach ($topSellers as $seller)